 The Devil’s Garden Loop Trail is actually three separate Arches hiking trails stitched together with a total roundtrip distance of 7.2 miles (11.6 km).

-At a minimum, it’s worth the drive to this most northern section of Arches NP to see this arch – it’s massive!
+At a minimum, it’s worth the drive to this most northern section of Arches National Park to see the Landscape Arch – it’s massive!

-In total, we were able to hike 5.4 miles (8.7 km) on the Devil’s Garden trail.
-It wasn’t overly challenging, if anything it just became a bit long for the kids.
+In total, we were able to hike 5.4 miles (8.7 km) on the Devil’s Garden trail with our kids.
+It was an easy hike and wasn’t overly challenging, but it was a bit long for the kids.
 We still had an enormously good time enjoying the incredible scenery on these Arches National Park hiking trails.

 Facilities: There are washrooms and a water station at the Devil’s Garden trailhead.